 3. Visual Enhancements

 Catch your audience’s eye with captivating visuals.
 Use high-quality product images, custom graphics, or even engaging videos that showcase the products or services you’re promoting.
-People are more likely to click on visually appealing buttons or banners that indicate they lead to exciting affiliate offers.
+People are more likely to click on visually appealing buttons or banners that indicate they lead to exciting affiliate offers, as The Verge did below.

 7. Monitor and Analyze Your Affiliate Campaigns